2016 Quetta police training college attack: Aftermath

 Prime Minister Nawaz Sharif cancelled all of his engagements and called a meeting with arms officials in Quetta.
-Pakistan's national security advisor Naseer Khan Janjua stated to U.S. ambassador David Hale that India's Research and Analysis Wing and Afghanistan's National Directorate of Security (NDS) were "patronising" terrorist organisations on attacking soft targets in Pakistan, and emphasised the need for effective action against militant elements in Afghanistan linked to the attack.

 Chief Minister Sanaullah Zehri revealed on 10 November 2016 the arrest of mastermind and facilitator of the attack.

 Reactions

 International

-The Chinese Foreign Ministry, French Foreign Minister Jean-Marc Ayrault, Japanese Ministry of Foreign Affair, German Minister of Foreign Affairs Frank-Walter Steinmeier, Indian Defence Minister Manohar Parrikar, Russia President Vladimir Putin, British Foreign Secretary Boris Johnson, United States State Department Spokesperson John Kirby all condemned the attack and expressed their solidarity with Pakistan.
+The Chinese Foreign Ministry, French Foreign Minister Jean-Marc Ayrault, Japanese Ministry of Foreign Affair, German Minister of Foreign Affairs Frank-Walter Steinmeier, Indian Vice President Venkaiah Naidu and Indian Defence Minister Manohar Parrikar, Russia President Vladimir Putin, British Foreign Secretary Boris Johnson, United States State Department Spokesperson John Kirby all condemned the attack and expressed their solidarity with Pakistan.

 The United Nations and the European Union condemned the terrorist attack, and pledged to "work closely together with Pakistan to fight the global threat of terrorism and expressed condolences to the families of the victims."